RetroPie/RetroPie-Docs/docs/Setting-Up-Wifi.md

 ![](http://atastypixel.com/blog/wp-content/uploads/2011/09/Screen-Shot-2011-09-24-at-14.37.111.png)

-Navigate to your wireless network and Press the RIGHT arrow to configure your wifi
+Navigate to your wireless network and Press the `RIGHT` arrow to configure your wifi

 ![untitled drawing 2](https://cloud.githubusercontent.com/assets/10035308/7425946/1efa7e56-ef78-11e4-92fb-cf83a6b59e85.png)

-check automatically connect to this network (by pressing enter) and type in your wifi password where it says "key" press F10 to save and then press Q to go back to emulationstation.
+check automatically connect to this network (by pressing enter) and type in your wifi password where it says "key" press `F10` to save and then press `SHIFT+c` to connect and press `Q` to go back to emulationstation.
 ## Method 2

 `sudo nano /etc/network/interfaces`